Fans of Kate

-Fans of Kate describe themselves as a "haircut band from London", and they toured the UK between May 2004 and December 2005.
+Fans of Kate was a British indie rock band who described themselves as a "haircut band from London", and they toured the UK between May 2004 and December 2005.
 They played guitar and piano driven pop-rock and cited influences such as Blur, Radiohead, Grandaddy and Broken Social Scene.

 History

 Formation

 The band first started to play music together at Buckinghamshire Chilterns University College in High Wycombe circa 2003.
 Jamie and Steve (the guitarists) started to jam together and formed the band Reagan with some friends.
 Reagan produced an EP and shared the stage with an up-and-coming Bloc Party in December 2003.
 Reagan's vocalist, Jez Dixon got married not long after and the band decided to take some time off.
 After getting back together the band discovered their new songs were taking them in a different direction.
 This new direction would become Fans of Kate.

 Band name

 The name Fans of Kate came about during a drive through Queen's Park in London in summer 2004 after a game of pitch and putt.
 The band were on their way to a gig and on the lookout for a new name.
-They had decided they wanted to be Fans of something, but didn't know what.
+They had decided they wanted to be fans of something, but didn't know what.
 Steve Hurdle (guitarist) decided "the next fit girl we saw, we'd be fans of her".
 The next young lady to walk past the van was called Kate.